BioinformaticsIASBS/LCS-DSclassification/README.md

 This code is written with python 3.8 for the paper with the above title.
 This version returns the LCS's length, not the LCS.

 The dataset contains six benchmarks, ACO-Rat, ACO-Random, ACO-Virus, ES, BB, and SARS-CoV-2.
+These datasets are introduced in their original papers, and we provide them here.

 To run the code in windows, do the following instruction: